How to Cope with Common Causes of Loss

 Everybody experiences loss differently, but common reactions include:

-Intense or lasting reactions to loss can negatively affect your home life, or distract you in your military duties.
-For this reason, talk to a health care provider if you are experiencing these concerns.
-This is especially important if symptoms interfere with daily routines, or last longer than a few weeks.
+Intense or lasting reactions to loss can negatively affect your personal life of interfere with your military duties.
+For these reasons, it's important to seek support, especially if what you experience interferes with your functioning or lasts longer than a few weeks.

 Healthy Ways to Cope With Loss